Falls Road, Belfast: Commercial facilities

-Leisure and entertainment facilities
+Leisure facilities

 The Falls Leisure Centre is located in the lower Falls district.
 It currently offers a range of leisure facilities including a swimming pool, sauna and steam rooms, a gym, and a badminton court.
 It was originally the location of the Falls Public Baths where local residents could avail of washing and swimming facilities.
 On 16 April 1941, it was the site of a temporary morgue following the Belfast Blitz.
 This is described in the novel The Emperor of Ice-Cream by the novelist Brian Moore.

-The Lower Falls area previously had many linen mills.
-These have either been demolished or converted for other purposes.
-One of these is Conway Mill, in Conway Street (named after the Conway family, a noted generous family of the Clonard area).
-Originally a flax spinning mill, it now houses a community enterprise of small businesses, art studios, retail space and education floor.
-It also houses the Irish Republican History Museum.

 One of three Carnegie libraries built in Belfast is situated in the lower Falls Road.
 It opened on 1 January 1908 and is the last Carnegie library in Belfast still functioning as a library.
 Opposite was located the Clonard Picture House which closed in 1966.
 The Diamond Picture House at the corner of Cupar Street closed in 1959.
-The Arcadian cinema on Albert Street opened in 1912 but closed in 1960.
+The Arcadian Cinema on Albert Street opened in 1912 but closed in 1960.

 At the junction with Grosvenor Road is located Dunville Park which was first opened in 1893.
 It was funded by Robert G Dunville, the owner of the nearby Dunville & Co whiskey distillery. who also funded the large fountain at the centre of the park which was designed by the English sculptor Arthur Ernest Pearce.
-Robert Dunville not only gave his name to the park and the adjacent street but named another street after his daughter Sorella.
-The park has recently been refurbished and includes football pitches.
+Sorella Street at the foot of the park is named after the Sorella Trust which was established by Robert's uncle William Dunville who named the trust after his sister (sorella in Italian) Sarah.
+The park has recently been refurbished and includes a football pitch.
+Nearby are located the clubrooms of Davitt's GAC and Dwyer's GAC.